cose-wg/HPKE/draft-ietf-cose-hpke.md

 HPKE to generate a shared secret used to encrypt the CEK.
 This layer conveys the encrypted CEK in the COSE_recipient structure using a COSE-HPKE algorithm.
-The unprotected header MAY contain the kid parameter to identify the static recipient public key the sender has been using with HPKE.
+The unprotected header MAY contain the kid parameter to identify the static recipient public key that the sender has been using with HPKE.

 This two-layer structure is used to encrypt content that can also be shared with multiple parties at the expense of a single additional encryption operation.